 Set a SMART objective: specific, measurable, attainable, relevant, time-bound.
 Map each KPI to the channel and the influencer type that can move it.

-Example objective: Increase product trial sign-ups by 25% in 30 days through creator-led Reels and LinkedIn thought pieces.
+Example objective: According to a Complete Guide to Cross-Channel Marketing, increase product trial sign-ups by 25% in 30 days through creator-led Reels and LinkedIn thought pieces.

 Sample KPI mapping per channel to help readers choose targets